pizzimenti/Daydream-Locomotion-2018/README.md

 # Daydream-Locomotion-2018
 Locomotion controls within VR for Google Daydream that layers both walking and teleportation simultaneously

 This Unity project (now updated to work with Unity 2018.3) has layered locomotion controls using very simple input capture scripts.
-Simply rest the thumb on the track pad to indicate walk/strafe diectionality.
+Simply rest the thumb on the track pad to indicate walk/strafe directionality (like WSAD).
 Centering the thumb stops all motion.
 Pressing down on the pad (button 1) activates a teleport raycast and hovering platform and arrests walking movement to make aim of the laser easier.
 Green beam indicates location of teleport when button is released.
 Red beam indicates teleport location is not suitable and cancels the intent.

 ### Installation